pumaworkshop/puma-workshop/puma/apps/android/open_camera/README.md

 Puma supports taking pictures and video, switching between front and rear camera, and zooming.

-The app can be installed rom [the Play Store](https://play.google.com/store/apps/details?id=net.sourceforge.opencamera) or [F-Droid](https://f-droid.org/packages/net.sourceforge.opencamera/).
+The app can be installed from [the Play Store](https://play.google.com/store/apps/details?id=net.sourceforge.opencamera) or [F-Droid](https://f-droid.org/packages/net.sourceforge.opencamera/).

 ## Prerequisites